-This course is intended to provide the student with a comprehensive introduction to business in the European Union.
-The course describes how economic, political and social factors interrelate, and influence business in Europe.
-Students will use a framework to research select bachelor business administration program outcomes (economics, communication, management, and marketing) from different European Union member state's perspective.
+The course describes how economic, political and social factors interrelate, and influence business in the European Union.
+Students will research sustainable business practices from different European Union member state's perspective.
 Guest lecturers and field trips are planned for students enrolled in the study abroad program.